nattyait/wordpress-rest-api-sandbox/README.md

 Installing step:
 --
 - The code/script can connect to Wordpress REST API with Wordpress site that install JSON REST API plugin (http://wordpress.org/plugins/json-rest-api/)
+- If your Wordpress site is multisite support, you can activate this plugin site by site if you don't want to activate it globally.
+It's working in both cases.